Tag

 Only a little cheaper than 680M systems

 AMD’s integrated graphics make another showing here with the Beelink SER6.
 The SER6 has an AMD 660M that is slightly less powerful than the iGPU of the Steam Deck, but the SER6 has two extra CPU cores and more power available to it so you can expect your games and general computing to feel a little snappier.
-To keep the Ryzen 5 6600U running sweet there is 16GB of DDR5 RAM and older and lighter titles such as and League of Legends will hum along nicely.
+To keep the Ryzen 5 6600U running sweet there is 16GB of DDR5 RAM and older and lighter titles such as Minecraft and League of Legends will hum along nicely.

 You also have good options for expanding your storage and RAM with user two SODIMM slots and a PCIe 4.0 M.2 slot which are user-replaceable.
 Similarly to the Minisforum, there is space for a 2.5” drive at the bottom of the SER6 if you want to get silly with the storage and dump all your (legally owned) ROMs for a great little emulation machine.
 If the included 512GB isn’t enough, be sure to check out our best SSD for gaming roundup.

 An unfortunate flaw here though is the dual fan design.
-Because the individual fans are smaller, they are much higher pitched than a larger singular fan would be so when heat up, it can be a little loud.
+Because the individual fans are smaller, they are much higher pitched than a larger singular fan would be so when things heat up, it can be a little loud.
 It’s also only a little cheaper at $429 (£539) than a 680 M-equipped mini PC so you may want to spend an extra bit of cash for the additional CPU and CU cores.

 Best mini gaming PC: the Blackview MP200 mini pc on a desk